ALRW/dayAsADev/courseSections/section15.md

 So we've setup a Continuous Integration pipeline but how does that help us with the idea of Continuous Delivery and why are we now talking about Continuous Deployment?

-In short Continuous Integration is a way for us to produce artifacts that we are confident can be put in front of a user.
+In short, Continuous Integration is a way for us to produce artifacts that we are confident can be put in front of a user.

 Think of the life-cycle of a feature.
 We gather some requirements, build a feature against them and then make what we've built available to the user.
 Real feedback on this feature will only come at the point that a user is actually interacting with it.
 If we want to improve our products and features we want to do everything we can to reduce this feedback loop.

-So if we are continuously integrating our code and are happy that it can be used, can we find a way that will enable us to get it to the end user as quickly as possible?
-The answer is yes, Continuous Delivery: the delivery of features to the user as soon as they are ready.
+Following this line of thinking: if we are continuously integrating our code and are happy that it can be used, can we find a way that will enable us to get it to the end user as quickly as possible?
+The answer is yes: Continuous Delivery, which is the delivery of features to the user as soon as they are ready.
 Continuous Deployment is, from a technical perspective, *how* we can achieve this.

 Using Travis to Continuously Deploy
 -----------------------------------